-After being locked down inside for so long, it’s no wonder that people are flocking to the beaches, getting a tan, and enjoying the hottest part of the year.
-As much as we all love the summer climate, our pets might not feel the same way.
-Carrying around that big fluffy coat and playing for hours on end can be really exhausting, even dangerous.
+Summer is the time of year when people may choose to spend time outside, soaking up the sun, and enjoying the hottest part of the year.
+As much as some of us love the summer months, our pets might not feel the same way.
+Carrying around that big fluffy coat and playing for hours on end can be exhausting, even dangerous.
 Luckily, Pet Butler has the tips you need to help your pet stay safe and beat the summer heat.

 Tip # 1: Don’t exercise your dog during the hottest parts of the day!
 If your daily routine includes taking walks around lunchtime, you should consider shifting your schedule to more temperate hours.
 The best time for your dog to be outside is around sunrise and sunset.
 Make sure that there’s enough shade for your pet to relax under when enjoying the day.
 If there are no trees or other shadowy objects in your backyard, think about buying tools like umbrellas to provide sufficient coverage.
 Another simple way to keep your pet cool, inside or outside, is to buy a fan.
 Having a nice chilly breeze is always relaxing, and it can help your pet stay comfortable even on the hottest days.